Codelab / 05 Introduction to Python / Lesson Document

 Strings

 Variables can represent different types of data.
 So far, we’ve used them for different kinds of numbers, but of course there’s also text.
-In code, we call a sequence of characters “strings,” which is a nod to typesetting lingo.
+In code, we call a sequence of characters “strings,” which may be a nod to old typesetting lingo.

 noun="Scholars' Lab"